gokrazy-community/kernel-rpi-os-32/README.md

 | architecture | ARMv6 32-bit                       | ARMv8 64-bit   |
 | upstream     | linux Raspberry Pi OS fork         | linux mainline |

-This kernel can be used by the oldest Raspberry Pi and follows the release cycles of the Raspeberry Pi foundation.
+This kernel can be used by the oldest Raspberry Pi and follows the release cycles of the Raspberry Pi foundation.

 ## Manual compilation